Page 16 – Women in Islam

 Can you imagine how the Arab Bedouins of the time, who used to worship idols, bought and sold gods in the biggest market of the time (Makkah) would react?
 It was their main business and livelihood.
 Caravans used to come from all over as far as Syria, Iran, Iraq to buy gods from Makkah.
 Then, all of a sudden, came this man named Muhammad telling them to stop worshipping things they made with their own hands and to stop financially profiting from them?
 They were also told that there is only one God who cannot be bought or sold.
 But most of their shock came from being told that they were not treating their women right, whether it was their wives, mothers, or daughters and that God was granting them rights.

 Not only did they try to kill Muhammad (pbuh), but they also tried to kill his message and what God sent him for: “Mercy to mankind,” and they tried as hard as they could to stop the message of Islam from spreading.
 How dare they be told how to treat their women and how could women have rights just like men?
-But this is the truth and by the time of his death, Prophet Muhammad (pbuh) made sure women had rights and he said his famous hadiths: “The rights of women are sacred.
+At the time of his death, Prophet Muhammad (pbuh) made sure women had rights and he said his famous hadiths: “The rights of women are sacred.
 See that women are maintained in the rights assigned to them. and “The best of you are those who are the best to their women.”

-However, what they often don’t know is their own history, and how, while Muslim women enjoyed the right to ownership as early as 562 AD, women in the West had no such rights until the 19th century (England passed the Married Women’s Property Act in 1882, the USA in 1848, and France in 1907).
-For the longest time in history, women in the West were often regarded as spiritually inferior to men and were denied basic rights.
+However, it’s important to remember that Muslim critics often overlook their own history.
+For instance, Muslim women had the right to ownership as early as 562 AD, while women in the West didn’t gain similar rights until the 19th century.
+For example, England passed the Married Women’s Property Act in 1882, the USA in 1848, and France followed in 1907.
+Any historian will tell you that, unfortunately, for much of history, women in the West were considered spiritually inferior to men and were denied basic rights.

-There are many ways to demonstrate how non-Muslim women struggled in the West starting from the early time of the crusades to the early 19th century.
-One of the most striking pieces of evidence comes from the 15th century when Pope Innocent VIII issued a papal bull called Summis Desiderantes Affectibus (1484), which authorized the Inquisition to investigate and prosecute witchcraft.
+There are many ways to demonstrate how the non-Muslim women in the West have struggled starting from the early time of the crusades to the early 19th century.
+One of the most striking pieces of evidence comes from the 15th century when Pope Innocent VIII issued a papal bull called Summis Desiderantes Affectibus (in 1484 AD), which authorized the Inquisition to investigate and prosecute witchcraft.
 This led to the publication of the infamous Malleus Maleficarum (Hammer of Witches) in 1487, a guide for identifying, prosecuting, and punishing woman considered witches.

 For a period of 300 years, between the 15th and 18th centuries, the Witch Hunts took place, fuelled by superstition, and religious persecution.
 Women were wrongly blamed for causing problems like sickness or bad harvests, and events like plagues or crop failures often led to witch hunts.
 An estimated 60,000 women were burned alive in Europe for witchcraft, though some argue the number could be higher.
 Other women were hanged or drowned.